Zordrak/bashlog/README.md

 The test suite requires sudo privileges in order to create files that cannot then be accessed.
 I could replace this with non-root privilege modification - and maybe I will - but not today.

+### Interactive Testing

+If you pass `TEST_INTERACTIVE=1` to test.sh, the automated tests will be followed by interactive tests which test the debug shell mechanisms.

+User input is required, following instructional prompts in order to properly validate the functionality.